 to acknowledge

 The Bundoora Primary School

 Community Statement

 Home Learning Policy

-Uniform Policy orm Policy Name of parent
+Uniform Policy Name of parent

-Student Digital Citizenship Cimatura
+Student Digital Citizenship Signatura

 Agreement Signature

 Photography/Work Samples for Name of Student

 Publications Name of Student

 Consent to watch PG movies Date

 Head Lice Inspection

 If your circumstances should change possible. and you wish to change your option(s) then you must contact us as soon as

 Bundoora Primary School newslet ters by Email

-Each week the Newsletter is distributed via email, which includes important dates for upcoming events, articles from classroom activities, reports from our Specialist teachers, etc.
+Each week the Newsletter is distribute articles from classroom activities, repo ch includes important dates for upcoming events, ecialist teachers, etc.

-Email address for forwarding Please print clearly)
+Email address for forwarding Bundoora

+(Please print clearly)

-Our Bundoora Primary School App is also available for free download to keep you updated.
-Search "Bundoora Primary School" on your iPhone App Store or Smart phone Play Store to download it FREE of charge.
+Our Bundoora Primary School App is also a Search "Bundoora Primary School" on your ownload to keep you updated. e or Smart phone Play Store to download it FREE of charge.

 I agree to the release of my contact order that they may contact me regard.
-Yes undoora Primary School Council and its sub-committees in ats.
+Yes indoora Primary School Council and its sub-committees in its.

-Signature of Guardian/Parent
+Signature of Guardian/Parent Date:

-Photography/Work Samples for publications:
+Photography/Work Samples for pu ublications:

 and displays.
-I agree to allow Bundon publications relating to the School, Yes oora Primary S eg. School nev e the School through advertising in various media publications school to use any photos or samples of work of my child in wsletter, Promotional material, School Intranet and website.
+I agree to allow Bund oora Primary S e the School through advertising in various media publications school to use any photos or samples of work of my child in wsletter, Promotional material, School Intranet and website.

 Signature of Guardian/Parent Date: